deganandapriyambada/degananda.com/_posts/erp/sap-pm/2025-10-20-How-Deep-is-Technical-Object-Should-Be-Structured-and-The-Maintenance-Strategy-Applicaiton-as-Maintenance-Plan.md

 ## Maintenance plan -> notification

-ideal for an activity which require a feedback rather than actual maintenance work. for example: 1
+ideal for an activity which require a feedback rather than actual maintenance work. for example as shown below:

 1. routine inspection
 2. routine monitoring